Why register a foreign trademark?

 While I’ve discussed how to file foreign trademark applications, let’s dig into the why question.
 IP rights are territorial.
 That means a US trademark registration does not provide the trademark owner with rights outside the United States.
 While your federally registered trademark may provide you with certain exclusive rights within the US, it will not give you the ability to stop others from using the mark in foreign countries.
 In certain situations, therefore, it may be a good business move to register your trademark in a foreign country.

 Need to register your trademark in a foreign country?
-Call (949) 223-9623 or email vlin@icaplaw.com to obtain flat rate quotes for filing your foreign trademark.
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to obtain flat rate quotes for filing your foreign trademark.

 Trademarking Goods vs. Services in Foreign Countries